This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Whilst we’re not in the business of actually booking trips for others, we can certainly offer you expert guidance on how to choose a destination that meets your interests and budget, and the strategies on how to find cheap flights, how to save money on accommodation, and how to find the best deals on rental cars.
+Whilst we’re not in the business of actually booking trips for others, but we can certainly offer you expert guidance on how to choose a destination that meets your interests and budget.

-With so much advertising shoved in our faces from newspapers, magazines, TV and the internet all vying for our attention, deciding which travel destinations to visit can be overwhelming.
+With so much advertising shoved in our faces from newspapers, magazines, travel blogs, TV, Instagram, and more, all vying for our attention, deciding which travel destinations to visit can be overwhelming.

-This can lead to procrastination and procrastination leads to you being the world’s best armchair traveler.
+Sure, it can be travel inspiration, but it can also lead to procrastination, and procrastination leads to you being the world’s best armchair traveler.

 I like this quote, not just in regards to travel, but to life:

 “Many things will catch your eye, but only a few will catch your heart…pursue those.”Anonymous

 When choosing your next vacation spot, the following questions will help you narrow down your list and clear the confusion.

 Why Do You Want to Travel?